Do solar panels increase the value of your home?

 Solar Energy UK

-This broad study, produced by the biggest solar trade association and Cambridge University, shows that even without considering your EPC, solar panels will typically increase your home’s value.
+This broad study, produced by the biggest solar trade association and Cambridge University, shows that even without considering your EPC, solar panels could increase your home’s value.

-Your property’s price will go up by between 0.9% and 2% on average, according to this 2021 report, which analysed five million home sales.
+Your property’s price could go up by between 0.9% and 2% on average, according to this 2021 report, which analysed five million home sales.

 With the average house price standing at £281,913 as of January 2024, that means the typical homeowner could increase their home’s value by anywhere from £2,540 to £5,640.